JMill/stat101-2013fa/indey.rst

 Week 7
 ---------

 ..
 NOTE:: As in previous weeks, this week's content will be released in stages.
-For the next couple days, work through Chapter 23.
+(See revised 'When Stuff Is Due' document on Blackboard.)

 * `SticiGui, Chapter 23: The Normal Curve, the Central Limit Theorem, and Markov's and Chebychev's Inequalities for Random Variables <http://www.stat.berkeley.edu/~stark/SticiGui/Text/clt.htm>`_ [#]_
+* `The Cartoon Guide to Statistics, Chapter 5: A Tale of Two Distributions <s07r01.html>`_

+Lab

+* (forthcoming) Lab 06

+PSet

+* (forthecoming) PSet 06

 ..
 Normal Curve
 	================